 Systems analysis must become central to the way we approach safety incident investigations.
 Many of us are fatigued and anxious while we’re working right now, so a cultural behaviour change in health care is also essential.

-We must move away from the attitude that prevailed 15 years ago, instead embracing a learning culture where mistakes are less likely to happen.
+We must move away from the attitude that prevailed back then, instead embracing a learning culture where mistakes are less likely to happen.